 Calling for Change

-On March 28, Mina Fedor, 12, organized a rally with four friends: Bee, Anna, Juno, and Mila.
+On March 28, Mina Fedor, 12, led a rally with her friends Bee, Anna, Juno, and Mila.
 It took place in Berkeley, California.
 More than 1,200 people joined them.
 The girls led a crowd onto a bridge across a freeway.
-Ralliers posted signs that spelled “♥ Our Asian Community.”
-Cars passing below honked in support.
+They posted signs that spelled “♥ Our Asian Community.”

 “We were grateful that so many people showed up,” Mina told TIME for Kids.

-Like many others, Mina and her friends are troubled by recent attacks against Asian Americans.
-Since the start of the coronavirus pandemic, in early 2020, discrimination and violence against Asian Americans has risen sharply.
+Mina and her friends are troubled by recent attacks against Asian Americans.
+Violence and discrimination against Asian Americans have risen since the pandemic started, in early 2020.
 Elderly people are often targeted.

-The prejudice has been fueled by a false belief that Asians are responsible for the coronavirus.
-The virus was first detected in China in late 2019.
-But no one person, group, or country is to blame for the pandemic.
+Recent attacks against Asians are based on a false belief.
+This belief is that they are responsible for the coronavirus.
+The virus was first identified in China in late 2019.
+But no one person, group, or country is to blame for the coronavirus pandemic.

 Russell Jeung cofounded Stop AAPI Hate.
 (AAPI stands for “Asian Americans and Pacific Islanders.”)
-The group started noticing more hate incidents in the U.S. in January 2020.
-“We were immediately flooded with hundreds of incoming incidents” on Stop AAPI Hate’s website, Jeung recalls.
-From March 2020 through February 2021, the group got 3,795 reports of anti-Asian hate incidents.
+The group started collecting reports of anti-Asian hate incidents last year.
+“We were immediately flooded with hundreds of them,” Jeung recalls.
+Since then, the group has received more than 3,795 reports.

 A Troubling History

 Discrimination against Asians in the U.S. isn’t new.
-It began when Chinese immigrants arrived in large numbers, in the 1850s.
+It began in the 1850s.
+That’s when Chinese immigrants arrived.
 They were seen as a threat to white workers’ jobs.
-In 1882, Congress passed the Chinese Exclusion Act, the first in a series of laws that banned most Chinese immigration until the 1940s.
-It told Asians they were not wanted, says Ellen Wu, a history professor at Indiana University.
+In 1882, Congress passed the Chinese Exclusion Act.
+It banned most Chinese immigration.
+Bans continued until the 1940s.
+They told Asians they were not wanted, Ellen Wu says.
+She’s a professor at Indiana University.
 “Sometimes, Americans told Asians they were unwelcome through violence,” Wu told TIME for Kids.
 “Ultimately, they expressed it in the law.”

 Chinese people fought the Exclusion Act in court.
-To this day, Asian Americans advocate for themselves.
+Asian Americans still advocate for themselves today.
 “They have pushed back and stood up” for respectful treatment, Wu says.

-Still, many people are unaware that Asians experience racism.
-This is because of a myth that Asians are more successful than other minority groups.
-In fact, they have been unfairly held up as an example to other groups (see “The Model Minority Myth”).
+But many people are unaware that Asians experience racism.
+They believe that Asians are more successful than other minority groups.
+In fact, Asians are unfairly held up as an example to other groups (see “The Model Minority Myth myth FG TRADE—GETTY IMAGES a false idea (noun) The student made sure that her report was based on facts and not myths. ”).

 All of Us Together

 For Mina and her friends, showing you care can go a long way.
-“It’s important to be an ally ,” says Mina’s friend Mila.
-“We’re all doing our part to help the cause."
+“It’s important to be an ally ally YOUNG SAM GREEN / EYEEM—GETTY IMAGES a person or group that provides help or support in a struggle (noun) Marching in protests and making donations are two ways to be an ally to a community in need. ,” her friend Mila says.
+“We’re all doing our part to help the cause.”

 The Model Minority Myth